 - This buckling analysis only considers Euler Buckling due to axial compression.
 Torsional buckling is not considered.

 - If an extremely low buckling load factor is found by the software (i.e. less than 0.05) then this could be due to the model being unstable.
 Hence, you should look at the stability of the model as it could be the problem rather than buckling.
 Check your member-end fixities and supports.
 Often excessive deflections can be a hint that these instabilities exist too.

 - This buckling analysis only applies to members, not plates.

 Example: Buckling of a Vertical Column

-1) Consider a vertical member that is 3 feet tall with a rectangular cross section that is 1 inches by 2 inches made from the default Structural Steel material in SkyCiv Structural 3D.
+1) Consider a vertical member that is 3 feet tall with a rectangular cross-section that is 1 inch by 2 inches made from the default Structural Steel material in SkyCiv Structural 3D.
 It is fully fixed at the base of the column and experiencing a 1 kip compressive point load.